Rapid Response Is:

-The U.S. Department of Labor (DOL) and our state and local workforce investment system partners offer many services to help workers and employers deal with the effects of layoffs and plant closures, including that result from increased competition from imports, natural disasters, and other events.
+The U.S. Department of Labor (DOL) and our state and local workforce investment system partners offer many services to help businesses and workers deal with the effects of layoffs and plant closures, including those that result from increased competition from imports, natural disasters, and other events.

 One such service is Rapid Response.
 Rapid Response is a pro-active, business-focused, and flexible strategy designed to respond to layoffs and plant closings by quickly coordinating services and providing immediate aid to companies and their affected workers.
 Rapid Response teams will work with employers and any employee representative(s) to quickly maximize public and private resources to minimize disruptions associated with job loss.
 Rapid Response can provide customized services on-site at an affected company, accommodate any work schedules, and assist companies and workers through the painful transitions associated with job loss.